kevinxuez/backend-challenge/README.md

-Decision Justification:
+Model Decision Justification:

+Tag Model fields:
+Name (STR0)

-Club Model fields + justification:
+Club Model fields:
-Name (STR): Given, useful for filtering
-Code(STR): Given, useful for filtering Description(STR): Given, useful for filtering Tags(STRING ARRAY): Given, useful for fitering
-Main Focus (STR): could be used to identify the main type of a club, though would conflict with tags because both are generally used for the same purpose
-MemberCount (INT): Allows for us to display the membersize for certain clubs.
+Name (STR): Useful for filtering obv but also remembered to make this not the primary so we can change it Code(STR): Useful for filtering, core behind the relatio Description(STR): Given, useful for filtering MemberCount (INT): Allows for us to display the membersize for certain clubs.
 Given that our old data starsts UndergraduatesAllowed (BOOL): Useful for future registration GraduatesAllowed(BOOL): Useful for future registration

-User Model fields + justifications:
+User Model fields:
 Name (STR): Useful for recognition
-Email (STR): Useful for future features (such as club application openings or updates) Favorites (CLUB OR STRING ARRAY): Needed to implement the favorite feature
+Email (STR): Useful for future features (such as club application openings or updates)